 - To use a core set of concepts and tools to facilitate sharing, comparing, replication of findings, and integration of data from multiple sources

 To this end there was a consensus reached among members of the Product Use Behaviour Sub-Group, that a CROM Task Force should be formed within CORESTA.

-The objectives of this Task force are shown under the "Objectives" section above.
+The objectives of this Task Force, revised and approved by the Scientific Commission and the Board early 2020, are shown under the "Objectives" section above.